BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ![image](images/Screenshot_18.png)

-18. Run `sudo vi /etc/fstab` to update the file so that the mount config will persist after retsrat of the server.
+18. Run `sudo vi /etc/fstab` to update the file so that the mount config will persist after restart of the server.
 Update the UUID that you copied.

 ![image](images/Screenshot_19.png)